moritzbappert/wpgiftregistry/README.txt

 3. Create wishlists through the new backend menu titled "Wishlists"
 4. Place your shortcode (e.g. `[wishlist id='49']`) anywhere in your content, to display the wishlist

+If you want to display a list with links to each of your wishlists, use the shortcode `[wishlist id='all']`.

 == Frequently Asked Questions ==

 = What features are we planning for future releases? =